SBangarh/Bike-station-and-destination-location/README.md

 ## Challenges
 - Connecting to the citybike api, seemed to be missing data initially.
 Results deviated from documentation
+- looping through the results from the API's, nested dictionaries were extremely difficult and part 2 took a week for me to do

 ## Future Goals
 (what would you do if you had more time?)